Space ambassadors Your regional space education support

 To further share her love of science, Maggie has also set up her own company Science Innovation Ltd. Through this Maggie conducts â€œTours of the Universeâ€¬Ě and other public engagement activities, these show school children and adults the wonders of space.
 To date she has given these talks to over 100,000 people across the globe (90,000 of these have been school children in the UK) and has also produce a film through her company called Space in the UK, which features Maggie on a Big Brother¬Ě spaceship on a journey to Mars.

-Having obtained a BSc Special Honours in Physiology at the University of Sheffield, Sue went on to take a year’s PGCE that led to a career in teaching.
-She became a deputy head teacher and acting head but never relinquished her love of science and enthusiastically took on the role of science subject leader in addition to other responsibilities.
+Having obtained a BSc Special Honours in Physiology at the University of Sheffield, Sue went on to take a year’s PGCE that led to a career in teaching, becoming a deputy head teacher and later acting head.
 Her career changed direction after spotting an advert for advisory teacher at CIEC Promoting Science, Dept of Chemistry at the University of York.

 In her new role, she delivered the Children Challenging Industry project across the North West.
 Her job entailed persuading manufacturing industries to run exciting visits to their sites for primary children, delivering CPD for teachers and teaching practical investigative science to 8-11 year olds.
 In 12 years as advisory teacher, she worked with more than 10,000 primary-aged pupils and 3,000 primary teachers, carrying out exciting, practical, enquiry-driven science lessons set within industrial contexts.
-She recruited over 70 chemical and allied companies across the region and helped them to plan visits to their sites for primary pupils, in order to increase the children’s motivation for science and increase their awareness of its relevance to their daily lives, the products they use, and the industry around them.
-Her work was acknowledged recently when she received an award for ‘outstanding contribution’ from the Chemical Industries Association.
+She recruited over 70 chemical and allied companies across the region and helped them to plan visits to their sites for primary pupils.
+Her work was acknowledged when she received an award for ‘outstanding contribution’ from the Chemical Industries Association.

 She has led, and helped to develop, courses for teachers and teaching assistants at the National Science Learning Centre, is a member of the Royal Society of Chemistry and a Trustee on the board of Catalyst Science Discovery Centre and Museum.